Xbox exclusive Starfield gets new details, and you'll love what Todd Howard just revealed

-Bethesda has today premiered a new look at Starfield, the upcoming action RPG that is set to be the first major Xbox exclusive since Microsoft acquired the developer.
+Bethesda has today premiered a new look at Starfield, the upcoming action RPG that is set to be the first major Xbox exclusive since Microsoft acquired the studio.

-The developer diary (uploaded to YouTube) sees Starfield game director Todd Howard, studio director Angela Browder and art director Matt Carofano discuss how the teams’ ambitions, passions and history at Bethesda have shaped the studio and how Starfield factors into all of this.
+The developer diary (uploaded to YouTube – currently unlisted) sees Starfield game director Todd Howard, studio director Angela Browder and art director Matt Carofano discuss how the teams’ ambitions, passions and history at Bethesda have shaped the studio and how Starfield factors into all of this.

-A ton of concept art is shown throughout, including alien cities, robots, space gear and what seems to be a pet cat for the character.
-The game is undoubtedly one of the most anticipated in the industry after first being announced back in 2018.
+It's fair to say, this looks to be Bethesda's most ambitious game to-date, and that's saying something considering the scope of Fallout, The Elder Scrolls, and such.
+A ton of concept art is shown off throughout, including alien cities, robots, space gear and what seems to be a pet cat for the main character.
+Starfield was originally announced back in 2018 with very little revealed since but it has quickly become one of the most anticipated games since.

+Episode one of the series, named The Endless Pursuit, can be seen below:

 "I think we underestimate how long people are going to play," said Howard, speaking on the legacy of The Elder Scrolls series.
 You look at Skyrim, we're sitting here 10 years later and it keeps having this life and it changes how you want to create something."